-|Investigating the Relationship of Demographic Factors, The Religious Orientation With The Reproductive Behavior of Employed Women in Tehran, Iran|
+|Relationship Between Demographic Factors and Religious Orientation and the Reproductive Behavior of Employed Women in Tehran|

-|Marzieh Saei Gharenaz1, Giti Ozgoli2, Famimeh Hajizadeh2, Zohre Sheikhan2, Malihe Nasiri3, Sharareh Jannesari2|
+|Marzieh Saei Ghare naz1, Giti Ozgoli2, Fahimeh Hajizadeh2, Zohre Sheikhan2, Malihe Nasiri3, Sharareh Jannesari3|

-|1Department of Reproductive and Midwifery, Shahid Beheshti Medical University, Tehran, Iran
+|1Student Research Committee, School of Nursing & Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 Viewed : 5659 times

 Downloaded : 2613 times.

-Keywords : Reproductive behavior, Religious, Women, Employed
+Keywords : Employment, Religion, Reproductive behavior, Women

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Results: The findings showed that a total of 63.5% and 36.5% of women were working in the health care centers and educations centers, respectively.
-There is a meaningful and reverse correlation between the reproductive behavior and the religious orientation in the present study. (r = -0.23, p> 0.05).
-There was a statistically significant difference between the place of employment and the reproductive behavior score (p> 0.05), in a way that the average score for the reproductive behavior of women working in the healthcare centers was higher compared with that of women working in the education centers.
+Results: The findings showed that a total of 63.5% and 36.5% of women were working in the healthcare centers and education centers, respectively.
+There was a meaningful and reverse correlation between the reproductive behavior and the religious orientation in the present study (r = -0.23, P > 0.05).
+There was also a statistically significant difference between the place of employment and the reproductive behavior score (P > 0.05), in such a way that the average score for the reproductive behavior of women working in the healthcare centers was higher than that of women working in the education centers.